seanlane/recipes/content/recipes/sausage-pasta/index.md

 - Add 1 cup mozzarella cheese and stir to melt.
 If the sauce appears thin, let set for 5-10 minutes, it will thicken.

 ---

+This recipe is primarily based on https://www.rachelcooks.com/2018/03/12/instant-pot-pasta-sausage-spinach/, but with some further inspiration from https://www.budgetbytes.com/italian-wonderpot/.

 You can also use Pork Sausage links, or a regular package of sausage as well.
 Drain extra grease before adding pasta if needed.
 You can experiment with using sweet or spicy sausage as well, depending on what you like.